Why does NTFS for Mac need to be granted permission?

 During installation you will be notified if our kernel extension is blocked by macOS security and directed to bypass the restriction from within System Preferences.

 The notice about Tuxera's blocked extension will appear in the Security & Privacy-section, on the General-tab:

 Once you've clicked on the button labeled 'Allow', you will have to restart your computer.

 If you don't see the above, you may instead be shown a notice

-"Your current security settings prevent the installation of system extensions."
+"Your current security settings prevent the installation of system extensions." as shown below:

 You can also contact us at email@example.com.